 “Prior to using WorkPro our inductions were inconsistent and we were spending up to 1hr managing the process per candidate.
 Now candidates are able to complete their induction requirements prior to attending an interview.
 Email alerts advise of the induction completion of any process and we only need to validate the results or process a Police Check Candidate prior to placement at a client site.” – Rusher Rogers

-Workplace stress is becoming recognised as a serious workplace risk for employees and organisations.
+Workplace stress is becoming recognised as a serious workplace risk for staff and businesses.
 So when it comes to managing workplace stress in complex partnership such as that of a recruiter providing contracted staff at a client site, where the recruiter is not directly responsible for the contractors day-to-day activity, and doesn?t see that individual every day, it presents a unique challenge.